AhmedUKamel/CS241-Object-Oriented-Programming/Tasks/Task 6/Task 6.md

 5. True
 ___
 # 3> Which of the following is a correct interface ?
-1. Not correct
+1. Incorrect
    * Abstract methods do not specify a body.
-2. Not correct
+2. Incorrect
    * Abstract methods do not specify a body.
-3. Not correct
+3. Incorrect
    * Invalid method declaration; return type required.
 4. Correct
 5. Correct